lnarmour/cuda-examples/README.md

 # How CUDA?

-This repository contains several examples of CUDA C/C++ code, and isprimarily intended to support the corresponding material in CS475/CS575 (parallel programming) at Colorado State University.
+This repository contains several examples of CUDA C/C++ code, and is primarily intended to support the corresponding material in CS475/CS575 (parallel programming) at Colorado State University.

 ## Prereqs